3DRIK/ha-shmu2/README.md

 ## Meteogram

-The integration provides a camera entity for the meteogram image, which updates automatically based on the current time.
+The integration provides URL for camera entity for the meteogram image, which updates automatically based on the current time.

-## Services

-- `shmu.update_meteogram`: Manually refresh the meteogram image.
+Add to generic camera using `{{state_attr('sensor.shmu_meteogram_url', 'meteogram_url') }}`

 ## Troubleshooting